abnvanand/ire-proj/readme.md

-# Steps to make a predict
+# Steps to make a prediction
 ```shell script
 python ishyperpartisan.py
 ```